 Before getting into all of the dining credits, here’s an overview of the Amex Gold Card.

-- Standard public offer is for 35,000 Membership Rewards but you can find referral offers that offer 40,000 Membership Rewards Points after you make $2,000 in purchases within the first 3 months.
+- Standard public offer is for 35,000 Membership Rewards but you can find offers for 60,000 Membership Rewards!

 - 3X on airfare